Cystoscopy for Women

 - You will be positioned on an exam table on your back with your knees up and spread apart.
 Your feet will be placed in stirrups.

-- Once the cystoscope is in the bladder, the doctor may put sterile water or saline into the bladder to help expand it and make the lining of the bladder easier to see.
+- Once the cystoscope is in the bladder, the healthcare provider may put sterile water or saline into the bladder to help expand it and make the lining of the bladder easier to see.
 While the bladder is being filled, you may have the urge to urinate or feel mild discomfort.

 - The cystoscope will be carefully removed after the procedure has been completed.